 Can Scoliosis cause back pain?
-Let’s start by understanding what Scoliosis is… who is the most vulnerable and what causes Scoliosis.
-Normally, a healthy spine (from a posterior angle) should align vertically in a person’s back, right down the middle and the lateral view the spine curves into three natural curves known as cervical spine, thoracic spine, and lumbar spine.
+Let’s start by understanding what Scoliosis is… who is the most vulnerable and what causes Scoliosis?
+Normally, a healthy spine (from a posterior angle) should align vertically in a person’s back, right down the middle and the lateral view the spine curves into three natural curves known as the cervical spine, thoracic spine, and lumbar spine.
 However, in patients suffering from Scoliosis, the spine will curve to one side or the other creating an abnormal curvature.
 The degree of the curve itself is what determines the presence of scoliosis.
 There may be a small or large curvature of the spine, but anything that measures over 10 degrees is considered scoliosis.
 It is common for doctors to refer to the letters “S” and “C” when describing the shape of the backbone when scoliosis is present.

 Early Signs of Scoliosis